Niels Hoegh Bronnum: Awards and honors

 Brønnum's mission found several ways to honor his contributions to their work.
 During the celebration Golden Jubilee of Sudan's Lutheran Church of Christ in Numan, Brønnum was given the title of "the founder of the mission" and given a special seat of honor with his wife.
-The festivities lasted three days and began with a re-enactment of Brønnum's arrival to the Numan landing of the Benue river.
+The festivities lasted three days and began with a re-enactment of Brønnum's arrival at the Numan landing of the Benue River.

-In 1950, Brønnum received Danish Knighthood for 37 years service to the mission.
+In 1950, Brønnum received Danish Knighthood for 37 years of service to the mission.
 He received the knighthood of Dannebrog.
 Additionally, in 1961, the church in Nigeria commissioned two Nigerian pastors and a member of the Federal House of Representatives to bestow on Brønnum the feather cap of honor which stands as one of the highest honors the Bachama tribe give to men "who have greatly distinguished themselves."
 In 1964, the first secondary school in Jimeta, Yola was named after Brønnum who was known as the first Danish missionary.

 Christian curriculum

-From the 1970s onwards, biblical schools throughout Adamawa built under the Danish branch often had a lesson plan implemented in their curriculum that detailed the life of Brønnum.
-Some of the teaching guides in this lesson include:
+Some of the teaching guides that taught about Brønnum include:

 "Let Children open their atlases to the map of Europe and ask them to point to the country of Denmark.
 Tell them that the people living in this country are called Danish people.
 Three people, a doctor and his wife who was also a doctor, and a nurse, offered to come to the Benue alley where they had heard there was much sickness."

 "...The chief [of the neighboring village] was not well, and he had heard how other people had got treatment and medicine from this doctor and how it had helped them greatly...during the visit the chief and the doctor talked about the bad drought...[after the chief left and it rained] these followers became the first members of the Danish Lutheran Church in Nigeria...Let the children act out this scene."

 At the end of the lesson, the students would be asked "How did Dr. Bronnum show the love of Christ to the people of Bachama?"
-Brønnum is seen as a historical figure in a large part of Christian schools in Adamawa.